-- No Action was retained as a baseline condition during comparison/evaluation of focused alternatives - Alternatives that addressed problems on the coastal shoreline and included back bay risk reduction solutions were retained - Alternatives that minimally met the coastal shoreline objective were retained for comparison with other focused alternatives - Alternatives that did not address problems on the coastal shoreline or back bay shorelines were screened out - Alternatives that did not address coastal shoreline and minimally addressed back bay were screened out appropriate.
+- No Action was retained as a baseline condition during comparison/evaluation of focused alternatives - Alternatives that addressed problems on the coastal shoreline and included back bay risk reduction solutions were retained - Alternatives that minimally met the coastal shoreline objective were retained for comparison with other focused alternatives - Alternatives that did not address problems on the coastal shoreline or back bay shorelines were screened out - Alternatives that did not address coastal shoreline and minimally addressed back bay were screened out

+Of particular note regarding the use of hard structures, it was determined that there were both engineering and environmental factors that would preclude their use.
+As there were no concentrated locations of erosion the usage of groins was not appropriate.
 Other hard structures would also disrupt the normal natural dispersal of material down drift.
 Of note, Chapter 62B-33 of the State of Florida's Bureau of Beaches and Coastal Systems - Rules and Procedures for Coastal Construction and Excavation, provides guidance on criteria that must be met for use of coastal structures within the state.
 Specifically, 62b-33.0051 details coastal armoring and related structures and what constitutes an eligible permittable structure and under what condition structures could be authorized.
 The use of coastal structures in this case would not be consistent with state policy for a shore-wide solution for Okaloosa County.